2025 New York Giants season: Week 4: vs. Los Angeles Chargers

 Rookie quarterback Jaxson Dart made his first career start and scored his first NFL touchdown on a 15-yard run to cap off the Giants opening drive.
 He later recorded his first passing touchdown, a 3-yard shovel pass to tight end Theo Johnson, after cornerback Dru Phillips set the Giants up with a 56-yard interception that was returned to the 3-yard line of the Chargers.
 Dexter Lawrence recorded his first career interception earlier in the game and brought the ball down to the 4-yard line of the Chargers, which resulted in a field goal after the Giants offense stalled.

-With the win, the Giants improved to 1–3, recording the 750th victory in franchise history.
+With the upset win, the Giants improved to 1–3, recording their 750th victory in franchise history.
 It was the Giants' first win over the Chargers since the 1998 season and their first home win against the Chargers since the 1986 season.

 Despite the victory, Malik Nabers suffered a knee injury in the second quarter that was later confirmed to be a torn ACL, ending his season.